RRGT19/prj-cursobasico-7/README.md

 ## Thanks

-* Thanks to the teacher and students for the support
+* The teacher and students for the support.
-* Thanks to Altice Academy for giving me the opportunity
+* To Altice Academy for giving me the opportunity.